 But first, try getting good.
 A big part of that is getting good at creating a relaxing atmosphere.

 To lay the foundation of friendship, you want to get to know each other in a pleasant way.
-Therefore you need two things.
+So you need two things.
 A comfortable setting and friendly interaction.

 Besides friendly interaction, there are more types.
 Like romantic or professional, but those are meant for different kinds of relationships.

-Exchange of information, contacts, and communicating.
+- Exchange of information, contacts, and communicating.
 Helping each other out by sharing what you know.
 Like recommending books, or referring them to your network.
-And of course, hanging out, relaxing together and having fun.
-Go watch a movie together or grab a coffee at your local caffeine dealer.
-All simple types of friendly interaction.

-Furthermore deep emotional support, in times of crisis, but also sharing their euphoria.
-As a way of showing your commitment, support, and integrity in the friendship.
-Part of that is the sharing of personal information and stories.
-Showing vulnerability, while respecting and trying to the understand that of the other.
+- Sharing of personal information and stories.
+Showing vulnerability, while respecting and trying to understand that of the other.
 Telling about your frustration, how you feel about being dumped or how chickens scare you.

-Don’t think to binary about this.
+Don’t think too binary about this.
 It’s not like; week 1-4 is for small gestures week, 5-6 for big, and we are done.
-No no no. Try to let it come more natural.
+Nope.
+Try to let it come more naturally.
 Find out what suits the moment best.

 That’s why you focus on the comfort of the other when you meet.